freeAhao/SSEncrypt/README.md

-# Burp SSE Plugin
+# SSEncrypt Plugin

-**Burp SSE Plugin** is a Burp Suite extension designed to enhance HTTP request and response manipulation by integrating Server-Sent Events (SSE) and custom encryption/decryption scripts.
+**SSEncrypt Plugin** is a Burp Suite extension designed to enhance HTTP request and response manipulation by integrating Server-Sent Events (SSE) and custom encryption/decryption scripts.
 This plugin provides a flexible framework for real-time HTTP message processing, enabling security researchers and penetration testers to automate encryption/decryption workflows, manage scripts, and visualize decrypted data within Burp Suite.

 The plugin includes an embedded HTTP server to handle SSE communication, supports dynamic script management, and offers a user-friendly GUI for configuration and rule management.